faroooq/stackmi-firebase/README.md

    SOLUTION:
    sudo chown -R $(whoami) ~/.npm

-2. Error: Failed to get Firebase project codewithfarooq.
+2. Error: Failed to get Firebase project stackmi.
 Please make sure the project exists and your account has permission to access it.
    SOLUTION: logout and login

 3. More than one module matches.
 Use the skip-import option to skip importing the component into the closest module or use the module option to specify a module.
    SOLUTION: ng g c new-component --module app

+# Simple Angular Upgrade:
+npm install -g npm-check-updates ncu -u npm update